kkuppens/GettingCleaningData/README.md

 In case it's prefered to aggregate first by activity and then by subject it's sufficient to change the order of activity and subject in the aggregate function like this aggregate(. ~ activity + subject,requested.data, mean)
 6. The second tidy data set will be stored in a tab delimited text file called "TidyDataSet.txt" within an output directory from "UCI HAR Dataset".
-The script will check for existens of the output directory and create if not existent.
+The script will check for existing output directory and create if not present.
 File location: "./UCI HAR Dataset/output/TidyDataSet.txt".
 Coursera allows you to upload the data file into a .txt format.
 For this reason decided to write to a tab delimited text file.